Finding a Job that is Right for You: A Practical Approach to Looking for a Job as a Person with a Disability

 If you know an employer that you would like to work for but the employer is not currently hiring, ask for an informational interview so you can be considered for employer's future job openings.
 This informational interview can be the start of a relationship leading to a future job.

 If I found a job opening that I am qualified for, it is in the area I want to live, the pay is enough to support me, I have sent my cover letter and resume, and I have been called for the job, how should I prepare?
 Being prepared shows an employer you are motivated.
 Begin your interview preparation by using the Interview Checklist.
 You will also want to review the Interview Dos and Don'ts.
 Next, because some employers require a completed application before hiring, gather all the information typically needed to fill out a job application.
 Much of the information will be found in your resume, but some may not.
 For example, you may be asked to provide all of your education, even from elementary school, including addresses.
-The Career Center at Cal State University, Northridge, is one resource for samples of typical application forms and responses.
-An additional publication with information is the "Job Seeker's Guide to Successfully Completing Job Applications."
+For more information, please go to the "Job Seeker's Guide to Successfully Completing Job Applications."

 Finally, research the company offering you an interview.
 Learn what the company does, who the company's customers are, and who is involved with the company.
 If you know someone who has worked for or is still working for the company talk to them in person.
 Search the Internet for the company name to get additional information.
 By knowing this information, you will be better able to tell the employer what you can do for the company.
 You will also be able to ask relevant questions about the company and the job during the interview.